satlive/website/_posts/2014-05-13-cfp-bridging-the-gap.md

 ---
 First Workshop on Bridging the Gap Between Theory and Practice in Constraint Solvers

-This one-day workshop will be held at [CP 2014, the 20th International Conference on Principles and Practice of Constraint Programming] (http://cp2014.a4cp.org), on Monday 8 September 2014 in Lyon, France.
+This one-day workshop will be held at [CP 2014, the 20th International Conference on Principles and Practice of Constraint Programming](http://cp2014.a4cp.org), on Monday 8 September 2014 in Lyon, France.

 ## Aims and scope